dlwh/epic/README.md

 # Chalk

-Author: **Jason Baldridge** (jasonbaldridge@gmail.com)

 ## Introduction

 Chalk is a library for natural language processing (NLP).
-It is based on the [OpenNLP](http://opennlp.apache.org/) library, but will be transitioning to more use of Scala (rather than Java) as new capabilities are added.
+It was based on the [OpenNLP](http://opennlp.apache.org/) library, but is now transitioning to incorporate breeze.process instead.
+In fact, this version (1.1.3) is just a shell that is ready to receive code from breeze.process.
+There won't even be a Maven dependency published.

 The name Chalk comes from the name given to one of Jason's son's stuffed elephants.
 "Chalk" obviously has a great connection to writing (and thus text processing).
 Of course, it also follows the what-your-kid-called-his-elephant naming convention precedent established with Hadoop. :)

 ### What's inside

-The latest stable release is 1.1.2.
+The latest stable release is 1.1.3.
 What's new for this version?

-* Updated Chalk to reflect reorganization in Nak v1.1.1.
-* Rounded out the MASC corpus processing and added tool for training and evaluating sentence detection, tokenization, and NER on the corpus.
-* Added Scala version of the PorterStemmer.
+* All OpenNLP Tools code removed.
+* Add Twokenize (from Scalabha).

 See the [CHANGELOG](https://github.com/scalanlp/chalk/wiki/CHANGELOG) for changes in previous versions.

 ## Using Chalk

+As no dependency is being made for 1.1.3, you are welcome to try out 1.1.2 and check back later for a completely different library.

 In SBT: